Founder and CEO

 Why is it important for institutions to have a presence in international markets?

 Well, first, let’s start with the obvious – it is not always important for an institution to have a field presence.
 Some institutions have a strong enough brand that they never need to leave home to recruit students.
 Some institutions do well domestically and right now, they may be prioritizing other worthwhile things – like research excellence – over international engagement.
-But for many institutions, international is a growing priority.
+But for many institutions, internationalization is a growing priority.
 Whether they need to grow their international student enrolments, or whether they want to be viewed as relevant and active on the global stage, these institutions need to invest in engaging internationally.
 But even some of these institutions honestly do not need an on-the-ground or digital presence.
 If fly-in/fly-out market management is delivering on results, then why change?

 An institution needs a greater presence in market when less expensive options are no longer delivering the results that they want.
 For example, if flying into a market twice a year to visit agents or high schools isn’t meeting your recruitment goals, then you probably need to look at how to better manage the recruitment process.
 On-the-ground and digital presence is a TACTIC to help the institution achieve their goals.
 Our job is to help institutions, when the time is right, to undertake this tactic in the most effective and safest possible way.